Experience the serenity of Admirals Club at LAX and bypass the airport commotion during your next trip.

 Guests who want to clean up can do that here as well.
 Private bathroom and shower spaces are available to reserve.

 The smallest and least visited of the Admirals Club locations at LAX, this largely unknown lounge is a special treat for those flying out from the remote American Eagle Terminal.
 With a capacity of just 42, this petite lounge may be small in size but it’s large in opportunity.

-Guests to this Admirals Club lounge can enjoy most of the same opportunities as in the larger spaces, including comfy chairs, televisions, free Wi-Fi, a business center with printers, complimentary alcoholic beverages with the opportunity to purchase premium drinks, and free newspapers and magazines.
+Guests to this Admirals Club lounge can enjoy most of the same opportunities as in the larger spaces, including comfy chairs, televisions, free Wi-Fi, and complimentary food and beverages.

 The buffet spread is slightly smaller but still offers plenty of favorites and, like other Admirals Clubs, the bar is staffed by a knowledgeable bartender to mix up all of your favorites.
 Outlets and USB ports are numerous to keep you charged for the next leg of your trip.
 Unfortunately, this lounge space does not offer showers.

 What Are the Operating Hours of the Admiral’s Clubs at LAX?

 Terminal 4: Daily from 4:30 a.m. to 1 a.m.